Valokoodari/btd6-ahk/README.md

 - [Documentation](https://lexikos.github.io/v2/docs/AutoHotkey.htm)

 ## Usage
 The script should be started while on the main menu by pressing Ctrl+J.
 The script can be stopped by pressing Ctrl+E.
+The Dark Castle script uses Adora as the hero.